Moreira-Marcio/ativitades-de-modelagem-banco-de-dados/exercicios-crud.md

 FROM filmes JOIN detalhes
 ON detalhes.filme_id = filmes.id

-SELECT filmes.titulo AS "nome do filme" , detalhes.sinopse AS "resumo do filme" , generos.nome AS genero
+SELECT filmes.titulo AS "nome do filme" , detalhes.sinopse AS resumo, generos.nome AS genero
-FROM filmes JOIN detalhes JOIN generos
+FROM filmes
-ON detalhes.filme_id = filmes.id,
+JOIN detalhes ON detalhes.filme_id = filmes.id
-ON film,es
+JOIN generos ON filmes.genero_id = generos.id;

 ```